cwfaizan/cwf_job_portal_firebase/README.md

-# Job Portal (Flutter Mobile App with Firebase & riverpod)
+# Job Portal App (Flutter Mobile App with Firebase & riverpod)
 This project is Android and iOS Mobile App, developed in Dart Flutter framwork.

-# Job Portal Functionality
+# Functionality of Job Portal App
 Following functionality has implemented in this app:
 - Repository pattern
 - Firebase Authentication